“This Simple Sleep Formula Calms My Racing ADHD Brain”

 “The struggle is real but getting a good night’s sleep is possible if you have ADHD.
 I know this because I studied my own sleeping habits and those of the many individuals with ADHD whom I coach, and I came up with an ADHD-proof formula for getting to bed.”

+The following is a personal essay, and not a medical recommendation endorsed by ADDitude.
+For more information about ADHD treatment, speak with your physician.
 It is almost universally understood that those of us with attention deficit hyperactivity disorder (ADHD or ADD) simply have a harder time going to sleep at night.
 The ADHD brain feels almost innately incapable of rest.
 When it should be asleep, the ADHD mind starts racing and thinking about all sorts of things — none of which are actually conducive to sleep.
 This predictably leads to frustration and more trouble falling asleep.
 We wake up tired the next day, which exacerbates our ADHD symptoms.
 It is a vicious cycle.

 I have spent countless hours lying in bed, unsuccessfully trying to fall asleep.
 For me, nighttime has always been a time to think, which is part of the problem.
 As a child, I’d often lie awake and ponder life’s mysteries, like what would happen if you drilled a hole from one side of the Earth to the other side, and dropped a rock down the hole.